mythril-forge/homebrew-spells/spells/cantrips/minor-illusion.md

 It can sound like your voice, someone else's voice, a roaring lion, a beating of drums, or any other simple, repetetive sound you choose.
 The sound continues unabated throughout the spell's duration, although the repetetive nature of these sounds do not necessarily loop over themselves in an obvious fashion.

-When an audible dynamic is animated, the spell can mimic spoken words, intricate music, and many other ambient details.
+When you animate a sound, the spell can mimic spoken words, intricate music, and many other ambient details.

 ### Smell
 If you create a scent, it generates at its chosen intensity from within a 5-foot-long cube, and slowly wafts outwards from there.